Tyrone Taylor Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in MLB.

-- The Blue Jays' 3.99 team ERA ranks ninth among all league pitching staffs.
+- The Blue Jays have a 3.95 team ERA that ranks ninth among all MLB pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs given up (72 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 73 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Kikuchi gets the start for the Blue Jays, his 11th of the season.
-He is 5-2 with a 4.56 ERA and 48 strikeouts in 51 1/3 innings pitched.
+- Manoah makes the start for the Blue Jays, his 12th of the season.
+He is 1-5 with a 5.53 ERA and 46 strikeouts through 53 2/3 innings pitched.

-- The left-hander's last time out came on Wednesday against the Tampa Bay Rays, when he threw five innings, surrendering five earned runs while allowing eight hits.
+- The righty's most recent appearance was on Thursday against the Tampa Bay Rays, when he tossed three innings, surrendering four earned runs while giving up three hits.

-- The 31-year-old has a 4.56 ERA and 8.4 strikeouts per nine innings in 10 games this season, while giving up a batting average of .279 to opposing hitters.
+- The 25-year-old has put up an ERA of 5.53, with 7.7 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.